-Getting feedback from your users can make or break your business.
-However nothing valuable comes by easy these days, so collecting it can be a daunting task if you don’t know where to start or what you’re doing.
+- Getting feedback from your users can make or break your business.
+However nothing valuable comes by easy these days, so collecting customer feedback can be a daunting task if you don’t know where to start or what you’re doing.

 There are several methods to get your hands on this precious info depending on what situation you’re in.
 Since user feedback is what we do all day at Appzi, let’s discuss all the best practices and tools of the trade we know – all organized and broken down in one place, so you can evaluate what would work best for you.

 Continue reading about how to collect user feedback, the best feedback tools out there, methods and let’s get to work!

 Why Is It Important You Collect Customer Feedback?